Mr Ian Sherriff

 Clinical Trials & Health Research

-Academic Partnership Lead for Dementia School of Medicine and Dentistry
+Academic Partnership Lead for Dementia Faculty of Medicine and Dentistry University of Plymouth

 Trustee and Board member of the Alzheimer's Society nationally 2010/2011/2012/2013/2014/2015/2016